 Let’s say that the price of all the goods and services is $1000 in 2015 and $1200 in 2016.
-In reality, finding out the price isn’t easy, because there will be increase/decrease in price or quantity; thus, the things are much complex in real life.
+In reality, finding out the price isn’t easy, because there will be an increase/decrease in price or quantity; thus, things are much complex in real life.
 But for the sake of simplicity, let’s say that the above price points are true.
 Now, we can see that the inflation in price from 2015 to 2016 is $200/$1000 * 100 = 20%.

 To find out the real GDP, we need to see how GDP deflator works.
 In this example, we will express find out the GDP deflator in the following manner –

 - Nominal GDP / Real GDP = $1200 / $1000

 - Or, Nominal GDP = Real Gross Domestic Product * ($1200 / $1000)